containers/common/docs/containers.conf.5.md

 __/etc/containers/containers.conf.d__ which will be loaded in alphanumeric order.
 Rootless users can further override fields in the config by creating a config file stored in the __$HOME/.config/containers/containers.conf__ file or __.conf__ files in __$HOME/.config/containers/containers.conf.d__.

-If the `CONTAINERS_CONF` environment variable is set, all system and user config files are ignored and only the specified config file will be loaded.

-If the `CONTAINERS_CONF_OVERRIDE` path environment variable is set, the config file will be loaded last even when `CONTAINERS_CONF` is set.

-The values of both environment variables may be absolute or relative paths, for instance, `CONTAINERS_CONF=/tmp/my_containers.conf`.

 Fields specified in a containers.conf file override the default options, as well as options in previously loaded containers.conf files.